Actindo-AG/Documentation/Payments/Overview/02_Features.md

 The single steps of the payments process are usually integrated in an order workflow.
 The workflow controls that no products are shipped without a payment commitment from the customer.

 ## Connecting with payment service providers
 Youu can flexibly connect various payment service providers such as Adyen&trade;, Paypal&trade; to the *Actindo Core1 Platform*.
 Depending on the payment service provider you decide for, credit cards, bank transactions, and other standard payment methods are supported implicitly.

-## Generating payments for POS, telephone sales and sales representatives
-Depending on the type of integration, you can also generate payments from POS (Point of sale) terminals.
-Furthermore, you can process payments from telephone sales and field sales representatives just as easily.<!---Stefan, dieses ist aus der Website, Oliver sagte, dass Payment POS gar nicht unterstützt (es geht direkt in die Zahlungsabwicklung), sollen wir den Abschnitt herausnehmen?-->

 ## Importing bank statements and automatic posting